AllenCell/aics-ml-segmentation/docs/bb2.md

 ## Merging:

 Suppose you have a set of images, saved at `/home/data/original/`.
 In each image, the structure channel is the third one (so, index=2, zero-base).
 Two different versions of preliminary structure segmentations are saved at `/home/data/segmentation_v1/` and `/home/data/segmentation_v2/`.
 The mask for merging the two versions will be saved at `/home/data/merging_mask_v1/`.
-For each mask, you will draw polygons on a 2D image (max z-projection) to indicate the areas to use `segmentation_v1`, while the areas outside the polygons will use `segmentation_v2`.
-You want to save the training data at `/home/data/training_v1/`.
+For each mask, you will draw polygons on a 2D image (max z-projection) to indicate the areas to use `segmentation_v1`, while the areas outside the polygons will use `segmentation_v2`. (*So, it is important to assign which is v1 and which is v2.*) You want to save the training data at `/home/data/training_v1/`.
 A `.csv` file will be generated to track this process and resume the process when necessary.
 We need to give it a name, say `/home/data/curator_v1_tracker.csv`.
-We also want to save the images masking areas to be excluded (see special note 1 below) in each image at `/home/data/merging_excluding_mask_v1/`.
+We also want to save the images masking areas to be excluded (see special note 1 below about excluding masks) in each image at `/home/data/merging_excluding_mask_v1/`.
 Also, check special note 2 for input image normalization, we use recipe 15 here.

 ### How to run?